Discover PASO ROBLES

 The warmer weather in Paso Robles makes it a great year-around destination.
 The summer months - June, July, August - are the busiest times to visit Paso Robles.
 The shoulder seasons, April/May and September/October still provide warm weather but fewer crowds and lower prices.
 If you're flying into Paso Robles, San Luis Obispo County Regional Airport- SBP is the nearest airport (32 miles away).

-TOP GRAPE VARIETIES IN PASO ROBLES
+TOP GRAPE VARIETIES IN PAS ROBLES

 Many vineyards in Paso Robles do dry farmed vines.
 Meaning, there isn’t any irrigation set up and there are no lines to support the fruit.
 It’s all up to Mother Nature to yield the grapes.
 This process is more risky and less fruit is yielded since there is more stress put on the vines BUT the fruit that is produced is more concentrated and robust.